dmshann0n/CarND-Vehicle-Detection/writeup.md

 Here is an example using the `HLS` color space and HOG parameters of `orientations=11`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![alt text][image2]
+![alt text][image11]

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various parameters with the intention of maximizing the test accuracy from the `LinearSVC` classifier.
+Ultimately I had the best luck in test accuracy and fewest false positives (in this particular sample) when using HLS with accuracy of .9896, 11 orientations, and the original pixels per cell (8x8) and cells per block (2x2).

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).